dwdonline/lemp/README.md

 6. Install Magento and/or WordPress and create their databases (have to run the web installer after), setting up their files and MySQL databases.

-7. Install a Let's Encrypt SSL. https://letsencrypt.org/
+7. Install a Let's Encrypt SSL. https://letsencrypt.org/.
+Note, this has been moved to a different script.